CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/immersiveengineering/excavator.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.immersiveengineering.excavator.recipeBuilder()"
     - `#!groovy float`.
 Sets the chance that a given mining attempt with output nothing instead of an ore.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `0.0f`).

         ```groovy
         fail(float)